SUDA-LA/ucca-parser/README.md

 An implementation of "[HLT@SUDA at SemEval 2019 Task 1: UCCA Graph Parsing as Constituent Tree Parsing](https://arxiv.org/abs/1903.04153)".

-For simplicity, this version of the implementation does not use any extra feature in the corpus, except pre-trained embeddings.
-We use Char-LSTM in place of embeddings of POS, dependency labels and entity labels, resulting in about 0.4% drop on the results of test data.

-Other model choices such as using chart decoding or using self-attentive encoder are also included in this version.
-You can choose in config.json.
+This version of the implementation use lexical features in the corpus, including POS tags, dependency labels, entity labels.
+This model is trained on three corpus from different languages, with a language embedding concatenated before the word embedding.

 ## Requirements